-In this guide, we evaluate the two options.
-We also tell you which one might be best for your snowy road travels.
+In this guide, I evaluate the two options.
+I also tell you which one might be best for your snowy road travels.

 Snow chains and cables both serve the same purpose of providing maximum traction in slippery conditions.
-However, the construction of the two is different, with snow chains being made out of heavier steel links and the cables created from steel aircraft material wrapped in alloy traction coils.
+However, the construction of the two is different, with snow chains being made out of heavier steel links, and cables being created from steel aircraft material wrapped in alloy traction coils.

-Overall, chains are going to last longer because of the heavy-duty design.
-The cables are of much weaker material and they have a tendency to break faster than chains.
+Overall, chains are going to last longer because of their heavy-duty design.
+The cables are made of much weaker material, and they have a tendency to break faster than chains.
 Chains do also provide better traction than cables.
-If you only need something for occasional use, the cables might hold up just fine though.
+The cables might hold up just fine if you only need something for occasional use, though.

-Chains are most frequently used on two-wheel-drive vehicles, while the cable is often better for four-wheel drive.
+Chains are most frequently used on two-wheel-drive vehicles, while cables are often better for four-wheel drive.
 Additionally, the cables are lighter in weight and much easier to remove or install.
 Cables also deliver a smoother ride due to the softer material.
-However, both options are equally affordable and there’s a vast selection available.
+However, both options are equally affordable, and there’s a vast selection available.

 What are Snow Chains?

 Snow chains are made from metal links that encase the tire rubber.
 The steel links give you added traction, especially in deep snow.
 They are available in a variety of sizes to fit almost any tire on the market.

 Chains are most often used with front- or rear-wheel-drive cars, allowing for more traction when wheels would typically spin.
 However, when you drive with snow chains on, you don’t want to exceed speeds of 25-30 mph.